Tuberculosis (TB) specimen bank

 After approving the request, the following criteria will be considered for sample selection:

 Applicants are to cover handling fees and shipping costs, unless otherwise agreed with FIND.
 Handling fee is US$ 20 per aliquot.
-Indicative shipment costs for 100 aliquots is US$ 2000.
+Shipment costs will depend on the destination address.
+Estimates can be provided in advance upon request.

 Where are the samples stored?

-Samples are currently stored in deep freezers at -80°C at three central repositories located in Thailand, France and the US.
-Please note that import permits are required by most countries to receive shipments of frozen samples.
+Samples are currently stored in deep freezers at -80°C at two central repositories located in the US and in France.
+Please note that import permits are required by most countries to receive shipments of frozen biological samples.
+It is the responsibility of the receiver to apply for the import permit and to comply with the import and regulatory requirements of the receiving country.

 How long does it take?